mmm1575/robot-base-control-panel-chatbot-/README.md

 the page contain a chatbot for assistant

-the bot is made ibm watson assistant
+the bot is made IBM watson assistant

 it is developed using laravel 8